ibexa/documentation-user/docs/content_management/collaborative_editing.md

 ![Internal users - invitation](img/invite_internal_user.png)

 - **External** - by providing their email address in the field.
-They can only preview the content item (editing option isn't available, it's greyed out).
+They can only preview the content item (editing option isn't available, it's grayed out).

 ![External users - invitation](img/invite_external_user.png)

+To confirm the provided email address, press the **Enter** key on your keyboard.

 After inviting the user by clicking the **Invite** button, they appear in the *People with access* list.
 In the same pop-up window, you can change the type of access for specific user, for example, by granting them the ability to preview the content, or remove access.